browserengineering/book/book/accessibility.md

     to *much* faster speech, it's still a less informationally dense medium than vision.

-[^imagine] I encourage you to test out your operating system's
+[^imagine]: I encourage you to test out your operating system's
     built-in screen reader to get a feel for what screen-reader navigation is like.
 On macOS, type Cmd-Fn-F5 to turn on Voice Over; on Windows, type Win-Ctrl-Enter or Win-Enter to start